MSNAhamed/Learn-With-Source-Code/ES6/README.md

-# Welcome to ES6 Tutorial
+Code# Welcome to ES6 Tutorial

 ECMAScript (ES) is a scripting language specification standardized by ECMAScript International.
 It is used by applications to enable client-side scripting.